 Gymnastics Warm Up For Beginners

 Building gymnastics skills innately requires a level of comfort in moving your body.
 If you are not used to moving your body in a dynamic fashion remember to go slow and start with these gymnastics warm ups before moving into the skills.
-Once the five gymnastics exercises below don’t make you sore move on to the gymnastics workout.
+You may first want to invest in a basic mat, like this one, to use.

 Gymnastics Exercises for Adult Gymnastics (and Kids Too!)